-Rather, it’s due to age-related short-sightedness (presbyopia).
-This is where the eye’s lens, which is normally soft and flexible, starts to become stiff and rigid and reduces your ability to focus on near and far objects.
+Rather, it’s due to age-related long-sightedness (presbyopia).
+This is where the eye’s lens, which is normally soft and flexible, starts to become stiff and rigid and reduces your ability to focus on near objects (e.g. for reading).

 In other words, people who have had laser eye surgery early on often find that they require reading glasses as they enter their 40s.

 The good news is that presbyopia can be effectively managed (e.g. with blended vision/monovision or refractive lens exchange), but your surgeon should make you aware of this condition before you proceed.